 Yes, whether you are buying wet pet food or quality dry dog food, you should always prioritise natural ingredients such as eggs and whitefish as an example.
 If you wouldn’t feed artificial ingredients and filler to your family, why would your dog expect anything different?
 High protein dog food should always come with a natural approach first – as top-quality ingredients such as menhaden fish meal instead of a corn-gluten meal can help to build for a healthier future.

 Try and avoid anything that’s filler.
-Meals like grain-free dog food, or ones with grain sorghum, an alternative that contains no gluten filler, as I’ve discussed in other buying guides, is an absolute winner.
+Ones with grain sorghum, an alternative that contains no gluten filler, as I’ve discussed in other buying guides, is an absolute winner.
 You can find plenty of chicken meals, lamb meals and turkey meals with high protein meat which goes all out on the grain removal.
 Ideally, you want to look for healthy ingredients such as animal proteins, whole brown rice and vegetables that your dogs can thrive on.

 That doesn’t mean you have to go all out on any ketogenic or organic diet plans.
 If anything, being careful to look for grain-free grub and healthy ingredients is as simple as just checking the can.